Always wanted to learn how to add an inner glow in Photoshop, but never knew exactly where to start?

 Well if that's the case then you're in luck since in this tutorial I'm going to walk you through the entire process so that in the end you'll be able to add a Photoshop inner glow to any future project.

 So, if you want to learn how to apply an inner glow in Photoshop, then you've come to the right place.

 Follow along with us over on our Envato Tuts+ YouTube channel:

 The Uses for an Inner Glow

 Inner Glow is one of the lesser-used effects within Photoshop layer styles, but that doesn't mean it isn't useful.

 On top of creating a glowing effect, Inner Glow can also be used to simulate an embossed or cut-out effect, to create some depth within your styles, or to add an inner stroke to your design.

 Below you will see an example of how an Inner Glow can be used to simulate a shadow behind a cut-out shape and create an icy type effect.
 One tool, two very different uses.

 The Inner Glow dialog box is shown below.
 Not much different than Outer Glow, but you will notice a new Source radio button selection area with Center and Edge as the options.

 The Blend Mode dropdown allows you to set the blending mode for your Inner Glow.
-If you are looking to create a glowing affect, Linear Dodge (Add) or Screen are good modes to use, if you want to create an "inner shadow" type effect, Linear Burn or Multiply work well, and if you are trying to create an inner stroke (which we will get into in more detail below) then Normal is fine.
+If you are looking to create a glowing effect, Linear Dodge (Add) or Screen are good modes to use, if you want to create an "inner shadow" type effect, Linear Burn or Multiply work well, and if you are trying to create an inner stroke (which we will get into in more detail below) then Normal is fine.